RagnarB83/ash-documentation/docs/job-types.rst

 - Molecular dynamics.
 - Surface scans.

+Note that jobs in ASH are almost always simple Python functions.

 Additionally ASH features various workflows that perform some combination of multiple jobtypes.
 The job-types can be used with any theory object available (with some exceptions), e.g. one of the QMTheories in :doc:`QM-interfaces` or using